michael2012z/BitBible/markdown/KJV/files/Job.md

 26. Do ye imagine to reprove words, and the speeches of one that is desperate, which are as wind?

-27. Yea, ye overwhelm the fatherless, and ye dig a pit for your friend.ye overwhelm: Heb. ye cause to fall upon
+27. Yea, ye overwhelm the fatherless, and ye dig a pit for your friend.

-28. Now therefore be content, look upon me; for it is evident unto you if I lie.evident…: Heb. before your face
+28. Now therefore be content, look upon me; for it is evident unto you if I lie.

-29. Return, I pray you, let it not be iniquity; yea, return again, my righteousness is in it.in it: that is, in this matter
+29. Return, I pray you, let it not be iniquity; yea, return again, my righteousness is in it.

-30. Is there iniquity in my tongue? cannot my taste discern perverse things?my taste: Heb. my palate
+30. Is there iniquity in my tongue? cannot my taste discern perverse things?

 ## Job 7

-1. Is there not an appointed time to man upon earth? are not his days also like the days of an hireling?an appointed…: or, a warfare
+1. Is there not an appointed time to man upon earth? are not his days also like the days of an hireling?

-2. As a servant earnestly desireth the shadow, and as an hireling looketh for the reward of his work:earnestly…: Heb. gapeth after
+2. As a servant earnestly desireth the shadow, and as an hireling looketh for the reward of his work:

 3. So am I made to possess months of vanity, and wearisome nights are appointed to me.

-4. When I lie down, I say, When shall I arise, and the night be gone? and I am full of tossings to and fro unto the dawning of the day.the night…: Heb. the evening be measured?
+4. When I lie down, I say, When shall I arise, and the night be gone? and I am full of tossings to and fro unto the dawning of the day.

 5. My flesh is clothed with worms and clods of dust; my skin is broken, and become loathsome.

 6. My days are swifter than a weaver’s shuttle, and are spent without hope.

-7. O remember that my life is wind: mine eye shall no more see good.shall…: Heb. shall not returnsee: to see, that is, to enjoy
+7. O remember that my life is wind: mine eye shall no more see good.

-8. The eye of him that hath seen me shall see me no more: thine eyes are upon me, and I am not.I am…: that is, I can live no longer
+8. The eye of him that hath seen me shall see me no more: thine eyes are upon me, and I am not.

 9. As the cloud is consumed and vanisheth away: so he that goeth down to the grave shall come up no more.